openjdk/guide/src/guide/working-with-pull-requests.md

 #. **After integration**

    After you have integrated your change you are expected to stay around in case there are any issues with it.
 As mentioned above, you are expected to have run all relevant testing on your change before integrating your PR, but regardless of how thorough you test it, things might slip through.
 After your change has been integrated an automatic pipeline of tests is triggered and your change will be tested on a variety of platforms and in a variety of different modes that the JDK can be executed in.
 A change that causes failures in this testing may be backed out if a fix can't be provided fast enough, or if the developer isn't responsive when noticed about the failure.
-Note that this directive should be interpreted as "it's a really bad idea to push a change the last thing you do before bedtime, or the day before going on vacation".
+Note that this directive should be interpreted as "it's a really bad idea to integrate a change the last thing you do before bedtime, or the day before going on vacation".

 ## Webrevs